marcel-dempers/docker-development-youtube-series/kubernetes/gateway-api/istio/README.md

 This means, their CRDs such as `VirtualService` does not attach to the new Kubernetes Gateway API like `Gateway` and `HTTPRoute`. </br>

-Therefore, to use Gateway API featuers, one should use Gateway API and not Istio Gateways. </br>
+Therefore, to use Gateway API features, one should use Gateway API and not Istio Gateways. </br>

 ### Installing Classic Istio Gateway